On towers of Isogeny graphs with full level structure: Voltage assignment and graph covering

 which concludes the proof. \end{proof}

 \begin{corollary} Let $X$ be a connected component of $X_l^q(N)$ (in the sense of Definition~\ref{def:connected}).
 For an integer $n\ge1$, let $X_n$ denote the pre-image of $X$ in $X_l^q(p^nN)$ under the natural projection map.
-If $X_n$ is connected, the covering $X_n/X$ is Galois with Galois group isomorphic to $\textup{GL}_2(\ZZ/p^n\ZZ)$. \end{corollary} \begin{proof} This follows directly from Proposition~\ref{prop:voltage}ii). \end{proof}
+If $X_n$ is connected, the covering $X_n/X$ is Galois whose Galois group is isomorphic to $\textup{GL}_2(\ZZ/p^n\ZZ)$. \end{corollary} \begin{proof} This follows directly from Proposition~\ref{prop:voltage}ii). \end{proof}

+We conclude this section with a couple of remarks on the connected components of $X_l^q(p^nN)$, which will be useful for subsequent sections.